valkey-io/valkey-doc/docs/management/security/acl.md

 ## ACL rules for Sentinel and Replicas

-In case you don't want to provide Redis replicas and Redis Sentinel instances full access to your Redis instances, the following is the set of commands that must be allowed in order for everything to work correctly.
+In case you don't want to provide Valkey replicas and Valkey Sentinel instances full access to your Valkey instances, the following is the set of commands that must be allowed in order for everything to work correctly.

 For Sentinel, allow the user to access the following commands both in the master and replica instances: